 Potato chips might be fast to devour but making them involves time and technique.
-We’ve come to inhale them almost absent-mindedly by the fistful, stopping only to take air or a bite from the burger they’re accompanying.
-If you’ve ever been lucky enough to try a really well-cooked, crisp and pillowy-centred chip, you’ll agree with us that these are stars worthy of individual attention.
+We’ve come to inhale them almost absent-minded by the fistful, stopping only to take air or a bite from the burger they’re accompanying.
+If you’ve ever been lucky enough to try a really well-cooked, crisp and pillowy-centered chip, you’ll agree with us that these are stars worthy of individual attention.

 Do you go floury or is starchy best?
 The camps are divided.
 Both Jamie and Heston agree that Maris Piper potatoes are best for chips while Gourmet Farmer's Matthew Evans likes the starchy King Edward.
 Food’s maddest scientist favours the waxy variety as they tend to crisp up and bronze the best while their centre remains fluffy.
 Heston’s recipe calls for peeling the potatoes and cutting them into 2 cm x 2 cm x 6 cm chips but Jamie leaves the skin on for a more rustic “finger-sized” affair.

 For Matthew Evans, hand-cut crinkled fries were a childhood staple.
 "I grew up with hand cut chips, and want my son to have the same thrill," he says.
 "We have a little hand crinkle cutter that we got from an op-shop that Hedley and I use to cut chips, before twice cooking them in beef fat."
 If you're keen for some retro-tastic crimping, use a crinkle cutter to cut your potatoes into batons, about 8 mm thick and as long as they are wide.

 Get Matthew's crinkle cut chip recipe right here.

 Not all fats are equal